 9. What information is available for medical and health care professionals on caring for sick children during the coronavirus pandemic?

-The Royal College of Paediatrics and Child Health (RCPCH) have provided guidance for paediatric services.
+Please see the information and resources listed a the top of this web page – we are updating and adding to this list as and when new information becomes available.
+In addition, the Royal College of Paediatrics and Child Health (RCPCH) have provided guidance for paediatric services.
 This guidance includes:

 -Resilience and self-care